 The answers you generate will give you a much clearer view of your value proposition, aka the reason customers should choose your product or service — and stand by your brand as returning users.
 Oftentimes, if sales are stagnating, it's because you haven't communicated these messages clearly across platforms (like your website and social media accounts) or marketing materials (like ads or even physical brochures).
 Once you tweak your website, ads and sales collateral to point directly back to how the customer will benefit, you're sure to increase online sales in no time.

 On the other side of the equation, customers may message you because they are dissatisfied with your product or service.
-In this case, you need to respond quickly and do your best to resolve the problem.
+In this case, you need to respond quickly and do your best to resolve the problem or have a marketing manager stay on top of it.
 Hopefully, you'll be able to restore their confidence.
 If nothing else, you've shown other potential customers that you're listening and ready to help.
 By making your business approachable, you can secure more repeat customers and even encourage new ones to take the plunge, driving online sales.